-Rule 15A - Verizon will ensure that where it believes that the legislation applicable to it prevents it from fulfilling its obligations under the Policy or such legislation has a substantial effect on the guarantees provided by the Policy, Verizon will promptly inform Verizon UK Limited, the Director, Privacy Policy & Compliance International unless otherwise prohibited by law or a law enforcement authority.
+Rule 15A - Verizon will ensure that where it believes that the legislation applicable to it prevents it from fulfilling its obligations under the Policy or such legislation has a substantial effect on the guarantees provided by the Policy, Verizon will promptly inform Verizon UK Limited, the Director, International Privacy unless otherwise prohibited by law or a law enforcement authority.

-Rule 15B - Verizon will ensure that where there is any legal requirement that a Group Member is subject to which is likely to have a substantial effect on the guarantees provided by the Policy, the Director, Privacy Policy & Compliance International will make a responsible decision on the action to take and will consult the competent supervisory authority.
+Rule 15B - Verizon will ensure that where there is any legal requirement that a Group Member is subject to which is likely to have a substantial effect on the guarantees provided by the Policy, the Director, International Privacy will make a responsible decision on the action to take and will consult the ICO.

-Rule 15C - Importing Entities will ensure that where they receive a legally binding request from a law enforcement agency or state security body for disclosure of personal information transferred outside Europe under this Policy, Verizon will, unless prohibited from doing so by the requesting authority, put the request on hold and promptly notify the Exporting Entity and the competent supervisory authority.
+Rule 15C - Importing Entities will ensure that where they receive a legally binding request from a law enforcement agency or state security body for disclosure of personal information transferred from the UK to a country outside the UK under this Policy, Verizon will, unless prohibited from doing so by the requesting authority, put the request on hold and promptly notify the Exporting Entity and the ICO.

-Where Importing Entities receive a legally binding request for disclosure of information transferred outside Europe under this Policy and are prohibited by a law enforcement authority from putting the request on hold and/or from notifying the competent supervisory authorities, Importing Entities will:
+Where Importing Entities receive a legally binding request for disclosure of information transferred from the UK to a country outside the UK under this Policy and are prohibited by a law enforcement authority from putting the request on hold and/or from notifying the ICO, Importing Entities will:

-- use their best efforts to obtain a waiver of this prohibition in order to communicate as much information as they can as soon as possible to the competent supervisory authorities; and - demonstrate to the competent supervisory authorities the steps they followed to deal with the request in accordance with this Policy.
+- use their best efforts to obtain a waiver of this prohibition in order to communicate as much information as they can as soon as possible to the ICO; and - demonstrate to the ICO the steps they followed to deal with the request in accordance with this Policy.

-Verizon will provide to the competent supervisory authority on an annual basis general information about the nature and number of such requests that it receives, type of data requested and the requesting body if possible.
+Verizon will provide to the ICO on an annual basis general information about the nature and number of such requests that it receives, type of data requested and the requesting body if possible.